OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

   <?xml version="1.0" encoding="UTF-8"?>
   <!--
-      This file materializes the authorization matrix for the different services exposed by the system.
+      This file materializes the authorization matrix for the different services exposed by the system:

-      It will be used by the tests as a input source for the different tests cases:
+      The tests will use this as a input source for the different test cases by:
-      1) Evaluate legitimate access and its correct implementation
+      1) Defining legitimate access and the correct implementation
-      2) Identify not legitimate access (authorization definition issue on service implementation)
+      2) Identifing illegitimate access (authorization definition issue on service implementation)

       The "name" attribute is used to uniquely identify a SERVICE or a ROLE.